-Thus sorrow can be one of our greatest teachers, because we usually learn more from our mistakes than we do from our successes.
-With life's diversity and change, we naturally experience periods of happiness and sadness.
-However, if we are sad more than we are happy and our face usually wears a frown, then we may need to examine our entire life-style to see how it may be improved.
-Continued and serious sadness is depression, which may require some kind of therapy.
+Thus sorrow can be one of our greatest teachers because we usually learn more from our mistakes than we do from our successes.
+With life’s diversity and change we naturally experience periods of happiness and sadness.
+However, if we are sad more than we are happy, and if our face usually wears a frown, then we may need to examine our entire life-style to see how it may be improved.
+Continued and serious sadness is depression which may require therapy.
 The psychologically healthy person is generally happy or at least even-tempered.

 Anger comes out of a primitive and often misguided sense of justice that what we feel or want is right, and any opposition to it must be punished.
 However, our response is an emotional reaction, and a rational evaluation is usually lacking.
 Such righteous indignation is an absorption in our own subjective values and purposes.
 If we find through rational consideration that we are justified, then our anger can be constructively channeled through loving and determined action.
 Love is not weak, and anger can often tell us when we need to strengthen our resolve in confronting difficulty.

 Hope is an optimistic feeling about the future, a poignant mixture of our present discontent with a faith that things will get better.
 Hope can console us regarding our current difficulties by lifting our spirits toward a promised future.
-As such, it is not nearly as positive an emotion as love or joy, but it is an attempt to rise above our situation.
+As such it is not nearly as positive an emotion as love or joy, but it does attempt to rise above our situation.
 However, unrealized hopes can later turn to sorrow.
 Nonetheless it is positive as compared to the negativity of fear.
-Hope is a daydream of imagined success or perfection; the only present reality it is based on is our inner joy and faith.
-Yet if we have faith in ourselves, in God, in our doing what is right, then we can hope that eventually good things will come to us.
-Hope is a star that can keep us going in our darkest hours.
+Hope is the feeling that accompanies a daydream of imagined success or perfection; the only present reality it is based on is our inner joy and faith.
+Yet if we trust ourselves, God, and our doing what is right, then we can hope that eventually good things will come to us.
+Hope is like a star that can keep us going in our darkest hours.

 Trust is a more specific faith in others, that they will be honest, good, fair, kind, loyal, etc. Generally people who have these qualities themselves tend to trust others unless they have specific knowledge to the contrary.
 Some believe they are happier living in a consciousness where they trust others and hope for the best from them.
 Others believe they are safer and more secure by trusting others as little as possible.
 The first may suffer occasional disappointments; the second are much more restricted in their relationships.
 Knowledge and communication can help us to evaluate whether a situation is trustworthy or not; yet the basic feeling of trust or mistrust will play a key role in many decisions.

 Regret is sorrow over a past action we feel could have been different.
 We are sorry it happened; we regret it.
-Regret has a futile quality, because we are wishing to change what cannot be changed.
-Regret is broader than shame and guilt, because we can regret something even though we do not feel responsible for it occurring.
+Regret has a futile quality because we are wishing to change what is past.
+Regret is broader than shame and guilt because we can regret something even though we do not feel responsible for it occurring.
 In fact we may feel regret that we did not know about something so that we could be responsible.
 We also regret our own actions when they turn out to be mistakes or unfortunate.
 The feeling of regret helps us to learn from the past so that we can correct our actions in the future.